phrac/plus4_kalico/README.md

   ![image](images/st-info.png)

   Note that your output might not match exactly.
-What you are looking for is that it found an stlink programmer, and it detects a chip (above we see `chipid: 0x0423` and `descr: F4xx`)
+What you are looking for is that it found an stlink programmer, and it detects a chip (above we see `chipid: 0x0423` and `descr: F4xx`).
+  If you don't see these things, double check your wiring.

 4. Next, we need to build katapult for the toolhead:
     ```